An introduction to runs

 - An event is created – possibly by a Shopify webhook, or by a user webhook, by the Mechanic scheduler, or by an "event" action.

 - An event run is created, and performed.
-During this phase, Mechanic scans the store's tasks to see which ones are relevant for the current event.
+During this phase, Mechanic scans the store's tasks to see which ones are relevant for the current event, by checking the subscriptions on file for each task.
 For each task that Mechanic discovers for the event, a task run is created.
+(If the task subscription involved a delay, as in "mechanic/scheduler/daily+2.hours", the task run will be set to wait for that amount of time.)
 The result of the event run is this set of task runs.

 - Each task run is performed.
 During this phase, Mechanic takes each task's Liquid script, and evaluates it using the associated event.
 The result of the task run is the set of JSON action objects rendered by the task's Liquid script.
 Each action object is used to create an action run.